manabie-com/togo/docs/README.md

 - Format Logger
 - Format Response of Request
 - Validate Request data/params
+- Handle Sigterm to make sure all requests will be handled when service killed suddenly.
-- Unittest: I just write some test case for `success` and `failed` scenarios.
+- Unittest: I just wrote some testcase for `success` and `failed` scenarios.
 It is not too detail and I used `https://github.com/vektra/mockery` for  mocking.
 - We can expose more APIs to manage user (create/update, list ...) and manage tasks.